monahanj/medaka_embryo_heartRate/README.md

 Python script run by the shell script that supplies parameters.

-example:
+Example data in `test_data` directory.

+example run:
 ```
 python segment_heart.py -i test_data -w WE00001 -l LO001 --no-crop -t jpeg -o analyses/test_data
 ```

 This would analyse `jpegs` from well `WE00001`, loop `LO001`.

-Necessary to create an "environment" using .yml file e.g. with Conda https://docs.conda.io/en/latest/ This installs all the python dependencies.
+It is advisable that you create an "environment" using the .yml file e.g. with Conda <https://docs.conda.io/en/latest>

+This installs all the python dependencies.